404pnf/opencourse/Foshan_China_Workshop/Lecture05CaseStudyTheRestorer_ConstructedWetlandsCanalCleansing_en.md

 Restorer Technology is comprised of

-- a floating platform to support planted ecosystems,
+- a floating platform to support planted ecosystems
 - an aeration system to maintain an aerobic aquatic ecosystem
 - a walkway for operator access
 - a bio-augmentation system